dslik/infoviz-surveys/waterfall.md

 Displaying the time grid lines using dashes, with the time values inside the waterfall display region is easily to read and saves space, especially with longer date-time strings.
 This works best when the size of the waterfall display region is large.

-As contentious as the axis debate is, and as strange as it is to see the freqency chart turned on its side, I prefer this axis arrangement, as it allows the waterfall display to be be aligned with other time series, as seen here.
+As contentious as the axis debate is, and as strange as it is to see the frequency chart turned on its side, I prefer this axis arrangement, as it allows the waterfall display to be be aligned with other time series, as seen here.

 ## Example 4